Our service charter

 • stalking, family violence, assault, sexual misconduct and sexual assault

-• discrimination or prejudice based on race, religion, disability, age, sex, gender identity, sexual orientation, or other characteristics
+• discrimination or prejudice based on race, religion, disability, age, sex, gender identity, sexual orientation or other characteristics

 • breaches of human rights